ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 ## Generating an SSH private key and add it to the agent
 {: #openshift-runbook-runbook-bastion-sshkey}

-For the OpenShift container platform clusters on which you want to perform installation debugging or disaster recovery, you must provide an SSH key that your ssh-agent process uses to the installer.
+For the {{site.data.keyword.redhat_openshift_notm}} container platform clusters on which you want to perform installation debugging or disaster recovery, you must provide an SSH key that your ssh-agent process uses to the installer.

 You can use this key to SSH into the nodes as the user core.
 When you deploy the cluster, the key is added to the core user’s `~/.ssh/authorized_keys` list.